wendy-aw/aie/README.md

 This platform converts audio files into searchable text transcriptions and provides a web interface to search through them.
 It consists of two main components:

 1. **ASR API**: Converts MP3 audio files to text with Facebook's Wav2Vec2 model.
-2. **Search Platform**: Indexes transcriptions in Elasticsearch and provides a React web UI for full-text search with demographic filtering
+2. **Search Platform**: Indexes transcriptions in Elasticsearch and provides a React web UI for full-text search with demographic filtering.

 **Use Cases**: Search through podcast archives, meeting recordings, interview databases, or any large collection of audio content by text content and characteristics.

+The search platform is deployed at http://52.87.214.55:3000/.

 ## Repository Structure